cloudogu/k8s-ecosystem/docs/operations/configuring_main_and_worker_nodes_en.md

 # Configuring the Main and Worker Nodes

-The main and worker nodes needs to be configured to be fully accessible in you own cluster.
+The main and worker nodes need to be configured to be fully accessible in your cluster.
 This document describes the complete configuration options.

 ## Format of Configuration File